ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The client MUST NOT assume that all its `service-limit` will be restored after the moment referenced by `RateLimit-Reset`.
-The server MAY arbitrarily alter the `RateLimit-Reset` value between subsequent requests eg. in case of resource saturation or to implement sliding window policies.
+The server MAY arbitrarily alter the `RateLimit-Reset` value between subsequent requests e.g. in case of resource saturation or to implement sliding window policies.

 # Providing RateLimit fields {#providing-ratelimit-fields}